CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `POST /api/v1/persons/create-person`

 **Description:** Add a person of interest (suspect/witness) to a case. **Endpoint ini HARUS membuat suspect + evidence bersamaan (1 person, 1 evidence)**.
 Endpoint ini digunakan dari form "Add Person" di Case Details.
-Endpoint ini selalu membuat suspect baru (tidak mengecek existing suspect dengan nama yang sama).
+Endpoint ini selalu membuat suspect baru (tidak mengecek existing suspect dengan nama yang sama). **Access control based on user role:**
+- **Admin Role**: Can create person for all cases.
+- **Regular User Role**: Can only create person for cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
+Attempting to create person for other cases will return 403 Forbidden.

 **Headers:**
 - Tab **Authorization**: